remusa/algorithms-practice/concepts/oop.md

 * **Inheritance**: a class (*derived class*) can inherit properties and methods from its parent class (*base class*).
 * Children subclasses can have their own properties and methods.
-* Example: a child could inherit characteristics and similar behaviour from their parents/grandparents.
+* Example: a child could inherit characteristics and similar behavior from their parents/grandparents.

 ### Composition vs. Inheritance

 * **Inheritance**: describes exactly *what* objects are and *how* they're related to each other.
   * The parent class should have the functionality that subclasses share to avoid reimplementing logic.
   * A problem happens when we want to create a subclass that needs the logic of more than 1 parent subclasses (multiple inheritance).
-We would've to create another class that implements both parents behaviour.
+We would've to create another class that implements both parents behavior.
 * **Composition**: describes what an object *can* do.
   * Create a function, make it do whatever you want and have a new type of object created.
   * More flexible than *inheritance*.
-* Involves creating multiple interfaces representing the desired behaviours.
-Classes then implement those interfaces as needed, implementing behaviour without having to inherit it.
+* Involves creating multiple interfaces representing the desired behaviors.
+Classes then implement those interfaces as needed, implementing behavior without having to inherit it.
-* Separating behaviours is more natural than trying to find common behaviours than creating hierarchies.
+* Separating behaviors is more natural than trying to find common behaviors than creating hierarchies.
 * Changing requirements is more flexible than restructuring classes that use hierearchy.
 * **Note**: avoid inheritance, makes less sense in the context of module-based languages because it tightly couples parts of the system together for no reason other than "code reuse".

 ### Class-based vs prototype-based

-* **Class-based**: `classes` are a blueprint of an entity. `Objects` are created (*instantiated*) based on the classes.
+* **Class-based**: `classes` are a blueprint of an entity, a description of the object to be created. `Objects` are created (*instantiated*) based on the classes.
 * **Prototype-based**: `classes` don't exist, all objects have a `prototype` property.
 Inheritance is simulating when trying to access a property.
 If it isn't found, JS will look at the `prototype` property.
 If it still isn't found, it will try to look for it in the `prototype`, and the `prototype`'s `prototype`.
+* *Differences*:
+  * *Class-based* first needs to define a subclass by creating a new class from a parent class and extending it.
+Then we need to instantiate it.
+Finally we can use the object.
+  * *Prototype-based inheritance* skips the process of defining a class, instead it just clones an existing object at time of creation (instantiation).

 ## Polymorphism